jtlapp/sveltekit-frontend-backend/README.md

 ## Notes

+PNPM links are not preserved and have to be reestablished.
+For this demo, `cd pkg/frontend` and `pnpm link ../shared`.

 Packages are in the `pkg/` folder, each with its own subfolder.
 To add a package, just add another subfolder and initialize it with `yarn init` or `pnpm init`.
 To create another svelte-kit installation, run `npm init svelte your-package-folder` from `pkg/`.

 Run `pnpm install` from the root package to update dependencies in all packages.